Training for a Marathon? You Should be Lifting

 To put it simply, strength training for marathon runners can help with ease of breathing, muscle strength, and injury prevention.
 It might seem obvious that lifting would strengthen your muscles and help you better tolerate forces on the body, but it also has more benefits than you might think.

-For example, weightlifting creates lean muscle mass, which allows oxygen to flow better through the lungs, vessels, and the muscles themselves.
+Recently, there has been a lot of attention on the importance of lifting for women, and for good reason!
+For all people, weightlifting creates lean muscle mass, which allows oxygen to flow better through the lungs, vessels, and the muscles themselves.
 What does that mean for you?
 More efficiency, which should make your training miles feel better.

 What Should Weight Training for Marathon Runners Look Like?

-• Work your angles.
+- Work your angles.
 For lunges, don’t only go forward/backward and side to side, lunge at various angles to help strengthen all the way around the joint.
-“Unilateral training allows for movement in various planes of motion so that you are strengthening ‘around’ the joint,” DeNunzio explained.
-“To me, this is one of the keys to injury prevention, along with stretching.”
+“Unilateral training in multiple angles allows for strengthening the supportive or stabilizing muscles of the joint,” Dr. Hanson explained.
+“A high degree of strength and stability at the joint is one of the keys to injury prevention.
+That and stretching to ensure full range of motion of the joint.”

 Don’t Forget to Ease in and Stretch